tigrouind/AITD-roomviewer/README.md

 It has been created mostly for speedrunning.

 The following games are supported :
-- Alone in the Dark 1 (CD-ROM, floppy, demo)
-- Alone in the Dark 2 (CD-ROM, floppy, demo)
+- Alone in the Dark 1 / 2 / 3 (CD-ROM, floppy, demo)
-- Alone in the Dark 3 (CD-ROM, demo)
 - Jack in the Dark
 - Time Gate: Knight's Chase (CD-ROM, demo)